Tech, large industrial consumers reject utility effort to restrict competition

 Power lines operate in Shelby, Ohio.
 Joshua A. Bickel/AP

-Google, Microsoft, Meta and other tech companies are pushing back against an effort by Midwestern utilities to suspend competitive bidding for transmission projects linked to data centers.
+Google, Microsoft, Meta and large industrial electricity consumers are pushing back against an effort by Midwestern utilities to suspend competitive bidding for transmission projects linked to data centers.

 Nine utilities petitioned the Federal Energy Regulatory Commission in April to suspend competition for five years, citing the “speed to power” push by the artificial intelligence industry.
 The so-called Grid Acceleration Coalition argued that putting projects out to bid causes significant delays to powering data centers.